 Many people are reluctant to tell others that they are fasting so they will avoid the sin of the Pharisees: fasting just to gain recognition for themselves.

 I strongly believe that attitude is a result of a wrong interpretation of Jesus’ teaching, “that your fasting may not be seen by others” (Matthew 6:18).
 His point is avoiding self-praise, not total secrecy.
 Our misguided silence can be a trick of the enemy who does not want us to fast, nor to share with loved ones and friends the benefits of fasting.

-By isolating ourselves from the support of other Christians, we will be more susceptible to doubts and negative influences (both human and demonic).
-We need the prayer shield of our Christian friends and family members to help us continue when we feel alone and when the enemy tempts us to give up Our Lord as he did Jesus Christ.
+By isolating ourselves from the support of other Christians, we will be more susceptible to doubts and negative influences.
+We need the prayers of our Christian friends and family members to help us continue when we feel alone and when the enemy tempts us to give up..
 Eventually, people will notice you are not eating.

-However, I have found that unless you see them daily, they do not consider your skipped meal much of a concern.
-If you are asked, nonbelievers may be satisfied by such a brief answer as, “I have other plans for lunch today.”
-Or Christians should be satisfied when you answer that you are fasting today.
+However, I have found that unless you see certain people daily, they do not consider your skipped meal much of a concern.
+If you are asked by someone who does not follow Christ, they may be satisfied by such a brief answer as, “I have other plans for lunch today.”
+Or Christians should be satisfied when you answer that you are fasting.

 If friends and family express concern for your health, ease their fears by telling them that you will stop fasting the moment you feel you are harming your body or if the Lord leads you to end your fast.
 Tell them you are fasting under your doctor's care, which I urge you to do if you have any question concerning your health.